MrRobinOfficial/Guide-UnrealEngine/README.md

 #### 🤖 Smart pointers library

+You can read more about [Unreal Smart Pointer Library on their docs](https://docs.unrealengine.com/5.2/en-US/smart-pointers-in-unreal-engine/).

 ##### TSharedPtr

 This smart pointer is a general-purpose shared pointer that can hold a reference to any class or struct.
 It uses reference counting to automatically manage the memory.
 It is used when multiple references need to share ownership of an object.